SnowyJaguar1034/Zupie/README.md

 - [Python 3](https://www.python.org/downloads/)
 - [PostgreSQL](https://www.postgresql.org/download/)
 <!-- - [Redis](https://redis.io/download/)-->

+You may also want to [set up a virtual environment](#setting-up-a-virtual-environment) so that Zupies requiremnts don't mess with your base enviroment.
 ### Installing the source

 Please fork this repository so that you can make pull requests.
 Then, clone your fork.